 “Centsable Finance” – A weekly program centered on financial information for all ages, highlighting Baltimore and Maryland resources for education, finance, and law.
 Guests come from a wide spectrum and the host is a retired professional financial advisor.
 Weekly 10/04 – 6/13.
 On hiatus as long time host has retired.
 Past shows are archived online for playback and/or download.

 “Explore Baltimore” – 6x per week 1 minute highlight feature that provides information on interesting options in the city of Baltimore.
 Features are posted to the website and run as daily 1 minute pieces as well.
 Segments are “Museum Monday”, “Tourist Tuesday”, “Wacky Wednesday”, “Theater Thursday”, “Food Friday”, and “Sports Saturday”.
 All posts are collected online in a special section.

-Hampdenfest 2009-13.
+Hampdenfest 2009-present.
 WLOY provides press coverage and maintains a booth at the event with considerable traffic and visibility.
 We have been asked to carry the event live in 2012 with coverage from our tent and throughout the day.

-The President’s Cup Citywide High School Baseball Tournament 2011-13.
+The President’s Cup Citywide High School Baseball Tournament 2011-present.
 WLOY hosted the tournament, provided live play-by-play, archived games and a documentary for the inaugural tournament, including live play-by-play of the championship at Camden Yards.

 2013 – art auction for Word on the Street raised $4,000.

 2012 – continued financial support of Word on the Street, raised $2,500 at art auction and funded additional printing